 If you don’t understand a financial product get independent financial advice before you buy.

-People may use endowment policies for the following reasons:
+People might use endowment policies for the following reasons:

 How they work